 - Pay per click (PPC)

-In this case, an affiliate program rewards affiliates for redirecting consumers to the merchant’s website.
+In this case, an affiliate program rewards the affiliates for directing consumers to the merchant’s website.
 Affiliates get a commission based on the increase of web traffic.

 How Much Commission Does a Typical Affiliate Program Pay (by Rules For Rebels)?